NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Duke hasn't looked like this kind of juggernaut in quite a while, and that's saying something.

-In No. 1 Duke's 85-62 drubbing of No. 16 North Dakota State (and, honestly, it wasn't even that close), Zion Williamson showed what he has shown time and again this season, namely that he's the best in college basketball.
+In No. 1 Duke's 85-62 drubbing of No. 16 North Dakota State (it wasn't even that close), Zion Williamson showed why he's the best player in college basketball.
 And he's terrifying.

 Yes, you are.
 He announced that arrival with a dominant 25 points, with teammates Cam Reddish and RJ Barrett—wait, he has teammates?—combining for 38 of their own.
-If those three had played alone, they would have beaten North Dakota State by one.
+Alone, they outscored North Dakota State.

 Why They'll Get Knocked Out

-If chalk prevails, the Blue Devils will have a tough test against Michigan State, who are a notoriously difficult tournament out even if they didn't look like world-beaters in the round of 64.
+If chalk prevails, the Blue Devils will have a tough test against Michigan State, a notoriously difficult tournament out, even if the Spartans didn't look like world-beaters in the round of 64.

 Buried in the box score is Duke's familiar bugaboo on the season: the three-point shot.
 Yes, the team shot 42.1 percent from deep, but it took only 19 attempts to NDSU's 29.

-It's not much to cling to, but if you could somehow contain the Blue Devils' big three, the three-pointer might just be a weakness.
+It's not much to cling to, but if you could somehow contain the Blue Devils' Big Three, the three-pointer might just be a weakness.
 But you can tell them that.
 I don't want to.